-Is your deep fryer not working?
+Is your deep fryer not working, and it’s driving you up the wall?
 You might be suffering from a fried circuit board.
-Here are all 6 known issues, with fixes.

 Deep fryers are incredible pieces of equipment.
-I can’t fathom the idea of a world where the delicious foods they provide, do not exist.
-It’s nightmarish.
+I can’t fathom the idea of a world where the delicious foods they provide don’t exist.

-Below, you’ll find a list of the most common causes behind your deep fryer not working, and the solutions you can implement to address them.
-By the end of it, I’m confident that your unit will be as good as new.
+Below, you’ll find a list of the most common causes behind your deep fryer not working and the solutions you can implement to address them.

 Ready?
 Let’s get to work.

-“Not working” is a very broad term, so let me elaborate.
-Your appliance might not be:
+“Not working” is a broad term, so let me elaborate.
+Your deep fryer might not be:

-Since I want to provide you with the clearest solutions, we’ll explore each category in detail, along with their corresponding culprits.
+Since I want to provide you with the clearest solutions possible, we’ll explore each category in detail and their corresponding culprits.

-I’d be remiss not to ask you to reset your deep fryer before starting off this list.
-Sometimes, there’s nothing wrong with your appliance, and all it needs is a little “refreshing”.
+I’d be remiss not to ask you to reset your deep fryer before starting off the list below.
+Sometimes, there’s nothing wrong with your deep fryer; all it needs is a little “refreshing”.

 Fixing A Fryer That Won’t Stay Lit

-Ruling out your wall outlet as the possible culprit is not only advisable, but essential.
-A faulty outlet could be the first symptom of a larger issue in your home’s electrical layout.
+Ruling out your wall outlet as the first possible culprit is recommended and essential.
+A faulty outlet can be the first symptom of a larger issue in your home’s electrical layout.

-Solution: Carefully unplug your appliance, let it cool down, and throw away any leftover oil in the basket.
+- Carefully unplug your deep fryer, let it cool down, and throw away any leftover oil in the basket.

-Once you have done that, take your deep fryer to a different section of the house, preferably as far away as possible from the outlet you normally use, and plug it back into a different one.
-If this resolves the issue, mystery solved!
+- Take your deep fryer to a different section of the house, preferably as far away as possible from the outlet you normally use.

 Solution: Replace the cord.

-If you happen to have a spare one lying around that you can use for testing, go ahead.
-Just make sure that it meets the same amperage and voltage requirements as the broken one.
+If you have a spare cord, feel free to use it for testing.
+Just ensure the new cord meets the same amperage and voltage requirements as the broken one.

-It’s also ok if you just have one.
-You can do a quick Google search on your deep fryer’s make and model to find the right replacement at any online marketplace for less than $35.
+Provided you don’t have a spare, you can do a quick Google search on your deep fryer’s make and model to find the right replacement at any online marketplace for less than $35.

 Deep Fryer Not Heating Up?